+As someone who downloads materials via the bittorrent network, we have all seen those acronyms or lingo used in this space.
 Here are some terminologies and acronyms you will find and probably have encountered already when searching for a new torrent show to download.

-- Home Video Ripping
+Home Video Rip

 - PDTV (Pure Digital Television)